LeeMorinUCF/ECP3004S21/demo_17_PP_Ch_13_Searching/README.md

 ```

-In the textbook, on page 245 to 246, you can see a visula description
+In the textbook, on page 245 to 246, you can see a visual description
 of the process of linear search.
-It shows a sort of accounting exercise to keep track of what you have searched and what remains to be searched.
+It shows a type of accounting exercise to keep track of what you have searched and what remains to be searched.

 #### The ```while``` Loop Version of Linear Learch